 Trevor Lifeguard Workshops help youth identify challenges faced by LGBTQ people, recognize warning signs of suicide and respond in a way that keeps themselves and their peers safe.
 Facilitators are trained to present the Lifeguard Workshop in-person for up to 35 young people at a time.

-Event volunteers support The Trevor Project at various events throughout the year including TrevorLIVE, Pride festivals, and Trevor Ambassador City fundraisers.
+Event volunteers support The Trevor Project at various events throughout the year including TrevorLIVE, Pride and Trevor Ambassador City fundraisers.
 Tasks may include event set-up and strike, escorting VIP guests, guest and volunteer check-ins, gift bag assembly and more.

 1. Attend Orientation